 Where do we place the US?
 Most of its objectives were common with Israel, but more were specific to its own interests.
 In addition to regime change and an end to Iranian nuclear ambitions, it needed to protect and reassure its Arab (Gulf Cooperation Council or GCC) protectees.

 Some, notably Qatar, played all sides, hosting the biggest American bases while cohabiting with Muslim Brotherhood, Hamas and Iran.
 The Saudi royalty thought their status as Custodian of the Holy Mosques guaranteed safety.
 They put their full faith in the American military.
 All of that’s shaken now.
-The GCC countries took their first hits in their modern history and neither their own fancily knitted-out armed forces nor the US umbrella fully protected them.
+The GCC countries took their first hits in their modern history and neither their own fancily kitted-out armed forces nor the US umbrella fully protected them.

 Also Read: Gulf war exposed India’s fragilities.
 It’s time for navel-gazing, in the national interest

-In the larger, poorer Muslim universe, especially the Global South, Iranian Islam is seen to be more credible and chaste than that of the rich Gulf.
+In the larger, poorer Muslim universe, Iranian Islam is seen to be more credible and chaste than that of the rich Gulf.
 And this isn’t confined to the Shias.
 Many of them see Iran as the only Islamic country fighting Israel and the US for the sake of Palestinians, at great cost to itself.
 How different does that seem from how they might see the ‘rich, effete, amoral Western stooges’, the Gulf Arabs.
 Except the UAE, none in GCC has even talked of fighting back.
 They’re looking for deals on both sides.

 The assassinations were counter-productive.
-In the negotiations now, the US would have been better off dealing with the Ayatollah, battling prostate cancer at 86, and his key aides, after their military defeat.
+In the negotiations now, the US would have been better off dealing with the old Ayatollah, battling prostate cancer at 86, and his key aides, after their military defeat.
 At least his commitments in any peace deal would carry more weight.

 There’s a difference between dealing with a terrorist, non-state group and cohesive states.
 Hamas, Hezbollah and Houthis fall in the former category, as would Lashkar-e-Taiba and Jaish-e-Mohammed.
 National leaders is a different matter.
-Was senior Bush wiser to spare Saddam Hussain in 1991 than the junior killing him in 2006?
-Did Libya benefit from Gaddafi’s assassination?
+Was senior Bush wiser to spare Saddam Hussain in 1991 than the junior Bush killing him in 2006?
+That resulted in Iraq returning to its majority Shia character (Saddam and his elites were Sunni), becoming an informal Iranian ally, and harbouring its many proxies.
+Ask Saudi Arabia and Qatar.
+A US C-135 tanker was also brought down over the so-called ‘friendly’ air space, over Iraq.

 Also Read: Trump brings the Age of Humiliation for friends.
 Modi needs stoicism abroad, humility at home

 Finally, we come to the Indian experience.
 Doctrinally, while fighting the nastiest insurgencies India has conserved the top leaders for future negotiations.
 Not only did Mizos, Nagas, Manipur and Assam underground leaders never face a strike, often they were spared or even tipped off when cornered.
-Ask the IPKF veterans how strongly they believed R&AW was tipping off Prabhakaran when they closed in.
-But, they were right.
+Ask the IPKF veterans how strongly they believed R&AW was tipping off Prabhakaran whenever they closed in.
+But, R&AW were right.
 Killing Prabhakaran would’ve involved a carnage that only Colombo could afford, as Mahinda Rajapaksa did in 2009.

 In Kashmir, India always draws a line between armed groups and unarmed separatists.
 The Hurriyat leaders are always protected, irrespective of who’s in power in Delhi.
 Even the most radical of them all, Syed Ali Shah Geelani was looked after with great care under the best cardiologists at AIIMS New Delhi.
 If anything, the government would’ve helped him live a few years longer.
 Whatever his politics and provocations nobody wanted him killed.